AliHj98/Flipper-phone-app-sim800l/README.md

 Info: If possible, do not power your devices from 3V3 (pin 9) Flipper Zero.
 It does not support hot plugging.

 ## Keyboard
-UART_terminal uses its own special keyboard for work, which has all the symbols necessary for working in the console.
+Phone App uses its own special keyboard for work, which has all the symbols necessary for working in the console.

 To accommodate more characters on a small display, some characters are called up by holding.